adlnet/xAPI-Spec/xAPI.md

 Requirements for the LRS:

-* MUST include the "X-Experience-API-Version" header in every response;
+* MUST include the "X-Experience-API-Version" header in every response.
-* MUST set this header to ""1.0.0"";
+* MUST set this header to "1.0.0".
-* MUST accept requests with a version header of "1.0" as if the version header was "1.0.0";
+* MUST accept requests with a version header of "1.0" as if the version header was "1.0.0".
-* MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header;
+* MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header.
-* MUST reject requests with a version header of "1.1.0" or greater;
+* MUST reject requests with a version header of "1.1.0" or greater.
 * MUST make these rejects by responding with an HTTP 400 error including a short description of the problem.

 Requirements for the client:

-* SHOULD tolerate receiving responses with a version of "1.0.0" or later;
+* SHOULD tolerate receiving responses with a version of "1.0.0" or later.
-* SHOULD tolerate receiving data structures with additional properties;
+* SHOULD tolerate receiving data structures with additional properties.
 * SHOULD ignore any properties not defined in version 1.0.0 of the spec.

 Converting statements to other versions:

-* Systems MUST NOT convert statements of newer versions into a prior version format e.g. in order to handle version differences.
+* Systems MUST NOT convert statements of newer versions into a prior version format, e.g., in order to handle version differences.
 * Systems MAY convert statements of older versions into a newer version only by following the methods described in
 <a href="#AppendixE">Appendix E: Converting Statements to 1.0.0</a>.

 <a name="concurrency"/>
 ### 6.3 Concurrency

-####Description
+##### Description
 Concurrency control makes certain that an API consumer does not PUT changes based on old data into an LRS.

-####Details
+##### Details
 xAPI will use HTTP 1.1 entity tags ([ETags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19)) to implement optimistic concurrency control in the portions of the API where PUT may overwrite existing data, being:

 * State API
-* Agent and
+* Agent Profile API
 * Activity Profile API

 The State API will permit PUT statements without concurrency headers, since state conflicts are unlikely.
 The requirements below only apply to Agent Profile API and Activity Profile API.

-####Client requirements
+##### Client requirements

 An xAPI client using either Agent Profile API or Activity Profile API…

 * MUST include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24)
-header, OR…
-* MUST include the If-None-Match header.
+header or MUST include the If-None-Match header.

-####LRS requirements
+##### LRS requirements

-The LRS that responds to a GET request…
+The LRS that responds to a GET request

-* MUST add an ETag HTTP header to the response;
+* MUST add an ETag HTTP header to the response.
-* MUST calculate the value of this header to be a hexidecimal string of the  SHA-1 digest of the contents;
+* MUST calculate the value of this header to be a hexidecimal string of the  SHA-1 digest of the contents.
 * MUST enclose the header in quotes.

 The reason for specifying the LRS ETag format is to allow API consumers that can't read the ETag header to calculate it themselves.

-The LRS that responds to a PUT request…
+The LRS that responds to a PUT request

 * MUST handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24)
-header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the consumer last fetched the document;
+header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the consumer last fetched the document.
 * MUST handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26)
 header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the consumer is not aware of.

-If the header precondition in either of the above cases fails, the LRS…
+If the header precondition in either of the above cases fails, the LRS

-* MUST return HTTP status 412 "Precondition Failed";
+* MUST return HTTP status 412 "Precondition Failed".
 * MUST NOT make a modification to the resource.

-If a PUT request is received without either header for a resource that already exists, the LRS…
+If a PUT request is received without either header for a resource that already exists, the LRS

-* MUST return HTTP status 409 "Conflict";
+* MUST return HTTP status 409 "Conflict".
-* MUST return a plain text body explaining that the consumer should…
+* MUST return a plain text body explaining that the consumer SHOULD
-	- check the current state of the resource, AND...
+	- check the current state of the resource.
-	- set the "If-Match" header with the current ETag to resolve the conflict;
+	- set the "If-Match" header with the current ETag to resolve the conflict.
 * MUST NOT make a modification to the resource.

 <a name="security"/>

-### 6.4 Security:
+### 6.4 Security

+###### Rationale

+In order to balance interoperability and the varying security requirements of different environments, several authentication options are defined.

 ###### Requirement